Udomomo/hub-pull-request/README.md

 # hub-pull-request
-Experiments how pull-request by hub works.
+Experiments how pull-request is sent by hub works.
 `hub pull-request`